John Williams Net Worth in 2025: How the Legendary Composer Built a $300 Million Fortune

 • Most Nominated Living Person – With 53 Academy Award nominations, Williams is second only to Walt Disney in Oscar history.

-• Global Impact – His scores for Star Wars, Jaws, and Harry Potter are instantly recognizable worldwide, even to people who may not know his name.
+• Global Impact – His themes for Star Wars, Jaws, and Harry Potter are globally recognizable and often identified by people who may not even know who composed them.

 • Olympic Composer – Williams composed the official theme music for four Olympic Games, adding grandeur to global sporting events.